greymass/vaulta-dev/documents/stage-1.md

 ### Messaging

-Proposal 2 will include a permanent on-chain reference to this document.
+MSIG 2 will include a permanent on-chain reference to this document.
 This creates a verifiable record that Block Producers approved this specific plan.

 The reference is either a document hash or version link.
 It is stored in a token transfer memo field.
 This makes the agreement permanent and auditable on the blockchain.